aesaae/DataManagementPlan/README.md

 This repository is for the work relating to the data management plan for the "Force and flow sensing for enhanced UAV performance" project.

-The aim of the data management plan is to set up a DB for the project and a data management & use strategy.
+As part of the data management plan, it is proposed to set up a computerised system for the efficient management of the experimental data generated during the project.
+This system will comprise of a database (DB) at its core.